obsproject/obs-studio/docs/sphinx/reference-sources.rst

    Duplicates a source.
 If the source has the OBS_SOURCE_DO_NOT_DUPLICATE output flag set, this only returns a new reference to the same source.
+Either way, release with :c:func:`obs_source_release`.

    :param source:         The source to duplicate
    :param desired_name:   The desired name of the new source.
 If this is